Roman200110/python_project/README.md

 # Animal Classification Project

 ## Overview
-This project is an animal classification system using a Convolutional Neural Network (CNN) implemented in PyTorch.
-The model classifies images into different animal categories.
+This project is an animal detection and classification system using a Faster R-CNN model implemented in PyTorch.
+The model identifies and classifies animals in images into different categories.
 The project follows object-oriented programming principles, includes detailed docstrings, and is designed with modularity and reusability in mind.
 Additionally, it includes a web API built with FastAPI for serving predictions.
 ## Project Structure
 ```
 animal-classification/